rajashekarcs2023/DoctorArmAI/README.md

   - Integrating sophisticated electronics, including motors, controllers, and sensors.
   - Managing complex wiring and circuit setups to ensure reliable connectivity and performance.

-- **Understanding and Implementing Fetch.AI**:
+- **Understanding and Implementing**:
-  - Grasping the advanced concepts and frameworks provided by Fetch.AI.
+  - Grasping the advanced concepts and frameworks provided by AI agents.
   - Customizing and deploying these AI solutions effectively within our system to handle real-time decisions.

 - **Prompt Engineering**: